alonlevim/aquarium/README.md

 ## Rules

 Click anywhere to drop food for the fish.
-The more food the fish eat, the bigger will be
+The more food the fish eat, the bigger will be!

 ## Building the project